The ultimate romantic weekend in Houston

 On a quest for some quality time with your significant other?
 Houston offers romance, aplenty.
 Candle-lit dinners, cozy cafes and spicy spas—the lucky in love are well-served in the nation’s fourth-largest city.

-Where to stay: Hotel Granduca, Four Seasons, Hilton Americas, The St. Regis Houston, Hotel Icon or pick another hotel.
+Where to stay: Hotel Granduca Houston, Four Seasons, JW Marriott Houston Downtown, The St. Regis Houston, Hotel Icon or pick another hotel.

-Getting around: Traveling from Bush Intercontinental or Houston Hobby Airport, take Super Shuttle or a Metro bus to Downtown or a cab anywhere you need to go.
-In the city: Take a cab or use the MetroRail to travel between downtown, the Museum District and other neighborhoods.
+Getting around: Traveling from Bush Intercontinental or Houston Hobby Airport, take Super Shuttle, ride-sharing service Uber or a cab anywhere you need to go.
+In the city: Take a cab, Uber or use the MetroRail to travel between downtown, the Museum District and other neighborhoods.
 For more information about how to navigate the city, click here.

 Noon: Housed in a 100-year-old log cabin on lush grounds just minutes from Downtown, Rainbow Lodge is considered one of the most romantic spots to dine in Houston.
 The decades-old spot is charming and intimate, with cozy fireplaces and a meandering deck that looks out on a nearby creek.
 But the food is the main attraction, simple yet delicious prepared—from the cast iron-seared red snapper to braised buffalo short ribs.

 2PM: Venture outside for a scenic stroll through one of Houston’s parks and greenspaces.
 Near the Galleria, the Williams Waterwall remains a popular picnic destination for couples.
 Have your picture snapped in front of the formidable fountain or bring a blanket, for a mid-afternoon nap under shady Oak trees.
 If you have time, the nearby Houston Arboretum and Nature Center is worth a visit.
 There, five miles of hiking paths wind through the western edge of Memorial Park.